 - It removes the sexual urge so that if the dog gets the scent of a bitch in oestrus he is unlikely to show any interest which in certain breeds can be an undoubted advantage

-- Reduce marking behaviour as an adult
+- May Reduce urine marking as an adult

 In female dogs: